dev7ba/mempoolcp/README.md

 mempoolcp <SOURCE_IP_ADDR> <DEST_IP_ADDR> --fast-mode
 ```

+ZMQ listening interface is optional, but if you want you enable to obtain better results use ``-z`` or `--zmq-address` in the command line or `zmq_address` in configuration file.
+Be aware that as ZMQ subscribers do not need a running server to bind, if you misspell the address, the program will not end since is waiting on a unexisting server direction.
+Even so, URL sintax is checked.

 A `--verbose` `-v` mode exists for displaying additional data as: effective configuration, transaction dependencies histogram and failed rpc calls

 You can see all options via `--help` or `-h` option